memerson12/drAAft/README.md

 - Increased Lapis Lazuli generation
   - Lapis Lazuli spawns are now 4 attempts with baseline 16, spread 16, size 9 (was 7).
   - This does not change Bolan Clay/Gravel to Lapis Lazuli.
+- Increased Lava Pool generation
+  - Spawn attempt per chunk is 2x as likely
+  - Snapping to surface is 2.5x as likely
 - Igloos always generate with basements (was 50%)
 - Thunder happens more often and is standardized per seed
     - Thunder will now occur every 10 - 45 minutes (was 10 - 150 minutes)